 What Every Golfer Needs to Know About Skin Cancer

 In Florida, we love our golf.
-With more than 1,200 courses throughout the state, Florida can make a strong claim for Golf Capital of the World.
+With over 1,200 courses throughout the state, Florida can make a strong claim for Golf Capital of the World.

 Not Just Sunburn

 During every hour spent on the course, recreational golfers can receive 3.5 to 5.4 times the amount of UV radiation exposure needed to cause sunburn.
 That’s a serious amount of skin-damaging rays.
-All this excess UV radiation can lead to skin cancer, a disease that affects more than 3.5 million Americans every year, according to the American Cancer Society.
+All this excessive UV radiation can lead to skin cancer, a disease that affects more than 3.5 million Americans every year, according to the American Academy of Dermatology.

 A Real Danger